saschaende/typo3-users/README.md

 * DE: https://filmmusic.io/de/registrieren/
 * EN: https://filmmusic.io/register/

+## Installation

+### Preparation: Include static TypoScript
+The extension ships some TypoScript code which needs to be included.

+* Switch to the root page of your site.
+* Switch to the Template module and select Info/Modify.
+* Press the link Edit the whole template record and switch to the tab Includes.
+* Select "Users (users)" at the field Include static (from extensions)

+### Use the plugins

+* Go to any page
+* Click on "add content element"
+* Switch to the tab "Users"
+* Chooke a plugin and insert it
+* Edit the plugin
+* Edit the settings in the "plugin" tab
+* Thats it and that how every users plugin works
+* No further typoscript

 ## Important notes

 * Very important: Do NOT activate "allow login with email adress" if your system allows usernames with email adresses.
 The register plugin of this users extension will not allow email adresses as usernames.